Eschatologue/CM_wiki/docs/gameplay/dice-rolls.md

 Ability Checks are usually made using a specified skill.
 Skills are specific areas of expertise, each associated with an ability, that characters can be proficient in.

-Characters add their proficiency bonus to any ability checks they make using skills they are proficient in.
+Characters add their Proficiency Bonus to any ability checks they make using skills they are proficient in.

 | | | ABILITIES |  | |
 |:---:|:---:|:---:|:---:|:---:|